 The latest addition to our social responsibility policy, the Premier campus programme, is designed for scholarship high school students.
 The programme’s goal is to prepare them for new methods of study and structuring thought (analysis, summary, research, academic writing, etc.), and to provide them with cross-disciplinary educational content that will help them complete their high school studies with confidence and prepare effectively for entry into higher education.
 The first cohort of high school students was hosted in the summer of 2017.

 We also practice social responsibility through the development of our accessibility programme for people with disabilities: Accessible Sciences Po.
 Sponsored by 17 companies, the programme supports students with disabilities from admission through to their entry into the workforce and ensures they can study in the best possible conditions.
 The number of students with disabilities has increased significantly since the programme was launched in 2008.

-Our corporate partners for Sciences Po Accessible: Accenture, AFD, Arkema, BNP Paribas, BNP Paribas Cardif, Canal +, Capgemini Consulting, EY, GE Healthcare, Groupe Casino - Mercialys, Handiem (FR), HSBC, La Banque Postale (FR), L'Oréal, Natixis Asset Management, Société Générale, Total.
+Our corporate partners for Sciences Po Accessible: Accenture, AFD, BNP Paribas, BNP Paribas Cardif, Canal +, Capgemini Invent, EY, GE Healthcare, Groupe Casino - Mercialys - Monoprix, Handiem (FR), Hermès, HSBC, La Banque Postale (FR), L'Oréal, Natixis - Ostrum Asset Management, Société Générale, Total.

 An ambitious scholarship programme

 Sciences Po proactively supports social inclusion with a unique tuition fee and financial aid policy.

 To allow all students to focus freely on their studies, Sciences Po grants significant financial aid to those who need it.
 French and European students with a CROUS scholarship, in addition to benefitting from a full tuition fee waiver, receive a considerable top-up grant from Sciences Po amounting to 75 percent of their CROUS scholarship.